yubrajjungshah/weatherApp/README.md

-## Weather App built in Javascript
+## Weather App built in Pure Javascript
-Weather app that makes request to external API to get the weather data.
-It provides metric and imperal unit.
+Weather app that makes request to external API to get weather data.
+It provides mertic and imperal units.